-A central Brighton doctors surgery is set to get a new, bigger home to help meet increasing demand as other city surgeries close.
+A central Brighton doctors’ surgery is set to get a new, bigger home to help meet increasing demand as other local surgeries close.

-City councillors are being asked to give Ardingly Court Surgery a new 20-year lease on a five storey Regency Townhouse next to Pavilion Gardens on the Old Steine, currently used by the Team Domenica charity.
+Councillors are being asked to give Ardingly Court Surgery a new 20-year lease on a five-storey Regency townhouse next to Pavilion Gardens, in Old Steine, currently used by the Team Domenica charity.

-As part of the deal, Brighton and Hove City Council would also borrow £850,000 to help fit out 62/63 Old Steine and 3 Palace Place for the new surgery, with another £813,000 spent by the NHS.
+As part of the deal, Brighton and Hove City Council would also borrow £850,000 to help fit out 62-63 Old Steine and 3 Palace Place for the new surgery, with a further £813,000 spent by the NHS.

-Other options, such as selling the property or continuing to rent it as offices, would not help accommodated patients of the seven surgeries which have closed in Brighton and Hove in recent months – with more likely to follow.
+Other options, such as selling the property or continuing to rent it as offices, would not help accommodate patients of the seven surgeries which have closed in Brighton and Hove in recent months – with more closures likely to follow.

-The report, written by assistant property director Angela Dymott and finance officer Robert Crossman, says: “Primary Care in Brighton and Hove is under significant pressure.
+The report, written by assistant property director Angela Dymott and finance officer Robert Crossman, said: “Primary care in Brighton and Hove is under significant pressure.

-“In the last two years seven GP surgeries have closed and whilst efforts have been made to provide new facilities like those at Trinity Medical Centre, more surgeries are required to provide resilience and meet the increasing demand in the city.
+“In the last two years, seven GP surgeries have closed and while efforts have been made to provide new facilities like those at Trinity Medical Centre, more surgeries are required to provide resilience and meet the increasing demand in the city.

 “Securing larger premises for this practice would allow it to grow by about 50 percent from 8,500 to 12,000 patients.
 This will support taking on the dispersal of patients from nearby practices given the withdrawal of the Practice Group.